-The core requirements in mathematics may be met by 100, 131, 155, 161, or 221.
+The core requirements in mathematics may be met by 100, 131, 143, 155, 161, or 221.

-- 100 Elements of Modern Mathematics.
+100 Elements of Modern Mathematics.
 F and S, core.
 An introduction to the content, methodology, and history of mathematics.
 Among the topics which may be covered are cardinal numbers and set theory, axiomatic systems, probability theory, computer programming, groups and fields, and number theory.
-Prerequisite: a year of high school algebra and geometry.
-Staff. - 110 Elementary Functions.
+Prerequisite: one year of algebra and one year of geometry.
+Staff.
+110 Elementary Functions.
 F and S. A course in elementary functions to prepare students for the calculus sequence.
 Topics include the properties of the real number system, inequalities and absolute values, functions and their graphs, solutions of equations, polynomial functions, trigonometric functions, exponential and logarithm functions.
+Prerequisite: one year of algebra and one year of geometry.
+Staff.

-Prerequisite: two years of high school mathematics.
-Staff. - 131 Finite Mathematics, Probability, and Statistics.
+131 Finite Mathematics, Probability, and Statistics.
 F and S, core.
-Topics include a review of algebra, matrix theory, systems of linear equations, linear programming, elementary probability theory, decision theo-

-- ry, descriptive statistics, regression analysis, and statistical inference.
+Topics include a review of algebra, matrix theory, systems of linear equations, linear programming, elementary probability theory, decision theory, descriptive statistics, regression analysis, and statistical inference.
 The student is introduced to the use of the computer in statistical computations by means of the MINITAB statistical package.
 Intended for students other than mathematics and science majors.
+Prerequisite: one year of algebra and one year of geometry.
+Not offered 1988-89.

-Prerequisite: two years of high school mathematics.
-Staff. - 132 Calculus for Management, Life, and Social Sciences.
+132 Calculus for Management, Life, and Social Sciences.
 F and S. Functions, limits, derivatives.
 Applications of derivatives to maximum-minimum problems; exponential and logarithm functions; integrals; functions of several variables.
 Not open to those who have completed 161.
-Prerequisite: 131 or permission of instructor.
-Staff. - 143 Elementary Statistics.
-S. An introduction to the concepts and techniques of statistics, designed for students with limited mathematical background.
-Topics include descriptive statistics, elementary probability theory, random variables and probability distributions, binomial and normal distributions, sampling distributions, estimation, hypothesis testing, regression and correlation, analysis of variance, non-parametric methods.
-The student is also introduced to use of the computer in statistical computations and simulations by means of statistical packages such as MINITAB and SPSS.
-No prior knowledge of computing is required.
-Prerequisite: two years of high school mathematics.
+Prerequisite: 131 or 143 or permission of instructor.
 Staff.

+143 Probability and Statistics.
+F and S, core.
+An introduction to the concepts and methods of probability and statistics.
+The course is designed for students interested in the application of probability and statistics in business, economics, and the social and life sciences.
+Topics include descriptive statistics, probability theory, random variables and probability distributions, sampling distributions, point and interval estimation, hypothesis testing, analysis of variance, and correlation and regression.
+Prerequisite: one year of algebra and one year of geometry.
+Staff.

 155 Discrete Mathematics for Computer Science.
 F and I, core.
 An introduction to the topics of discrete mathematics necessary for the study of computer science.
 Topics include the natural number system, sets, relations, Boolean algebras, combinatorics, sequences and recurrences, graphs, and trees.
 Prerequisite: three years of college preparatory mathematics.
-Mr. J. Bradley.
+Staff.

-161 Calculus I. F, I, and S, honors section, core.
+161 Calculus I. F, I, and S, honors section,

+core.
 Functions, limits, derivatives, applications of derivatives, integrals, exponential and logarithmic functions.
 Prerequisite: high school mathematics through trigonometry or 110.
 Staff.